← All writing

 Why the site ships with the same process I'd bring to a client engagement — PRD, ADRs, ROADMAP, process-gate, agent-readiness, the whole thing in the open.

 A portfolio is supposed to show the work.
-The tension is that showing the work usually means showing the surface — the typography, the case studies, the tagline.
+The trouble is that showing the work usually means showing the surface: the typography, the case studies, the tagline.
 The decisions underneath are what matter, and they don't fit in a screenshot.

-So this one is built a different way: the same process I'd use on a paid client engagement, left in public view, with every decision and trade-off legible to anyone who reads the repo.
+So this one is built differently.
+Same process I'd use on a paid client engagement, left in public view, every decision and trade-off legible to anyone who reads the repo.

 The receipts